Don't Watch Catherine The Great Until You Read This

 Let’s pause here and give Catherine a round of applause.
 Girl got the throne.
 She would go on to become Russia’s longest-ruling female leader — and an incredible influential empress.

 Catherine has a reputation as being an “Enlightened” empress, modernizing and westernizing Russia.
-She reformed bureaucracy, changed laws, favored religious tolerance, and education for women.
+She reformed bureaucracy, changed laws, favoured religious tolerance, and education for women.

 But her accomplishments were often eclipsed by more negative elements of her reign.
 According to Smithsonian Mag, she suppressed peasant rebellions, failed to end serfdom (Russia’s system of indentured servitude that existed until 1861), and annexed land through frequent wars.
 She also imprisoned and executed her nephew who had a right to the throne (as seen in Catherine the Great’s first episode).